William F. Kuntz II: Federal judicial service

-On March 9, 2011, President Obama nominated Kuntz to fill a seat on the United States District Court for the Eastern District of New York that became vacant when Judge Nina Gershon took senior status in 2008.
+On March 9, 2011, President Barack Obama nominated Kuntz to fill a seat on the United States District Court for the Eastern District of New York that became vacant when Judge Nina Gershon took senior status on October 16, 2008.
 The United States Senate confirmed Kuntz by unanimous consent on October 3, 2011.
 He received his judicial commission the following day.
 Kuntz assumed senior status on January 1, 2022.

 Personal

 Kuntz's wife, Dr. Alice Beal, is the director of palliative care for the New York Harbor Healthcare System Veterans Administration.
 They live in Brooklyn, New York, where they are members of the parish of the Brooklyn Oratory of St. Boniface.
-Their son Will is the vice president of soccer operations and assistant general manager for Los Angeles FC, and one daughter, Katharine Meleney is a physician, trained in infectious diseases, and another daughter, Elizabeth, is a librarian.
+Their son Will is the General Manager of the LA Galaxy, and one daughter, Katharine Meleney is a physician, trained in infectious diseases, and another daughter, Elizabeth, is a librarian.